xiix0/scam/README.md

-You will inherit millions of dollars.
+You will feel hungry again in another hour.